kousu/hashapass/README.md

 [pwdhash](http://pwdhash.com)---by Stanford University Cryptographer [Dan Boneh](https://crypto.stanford.edu/~dabo/)
 who was one of the founding teachers in Coursera--is the same idea with different (and incompatible) details.

+For security, your _master password_ should not be used anywhere except for hashapass, and should not be written down.
+Hashapass offers zero theoretical security if your master password is recovered from the LinkedIn database dump or by a malicious Facebook employee.